- Step 1: Check if you can apply for in-year admission

 - Visit the Ofsted website to see a school's Ofsted results.

 - See how Ofsted inspects and reports on schools and how this may affect you.

-- Think about how your child will get to school and check if they will qualify for travel assistance.
+- Think about how your child will get to school and if they will qualify for travel assistance.
 If your child is not eligible for travel assistance it will be your responsibility as a parent to get your child to and from school.

 You should also consider which schools have vacancies.
 You can find this out by contacting the local authority or the schools.
 Please note vacancy information is subject to change.